Violent extremism: Causes

 There is no single profile or pathway for radicalization, or even speed at which it happens.
 Nor does the level of education seem to be a reliable predictor of vulnerability to radicalization.
 It is however established that there are socio-economic, psychological, and institutional factors that lead to violent extremism.
 Specialists group these factors into three main categories: push factors, pull factors, and contextual factors.

 Push factors

-"Push Factors" are factors which drive individuals to violent extremism, such as: marginalization, inequality, discrimination, persecution or the perception thereof; limited access to quality and relevant education; the denial of rights and civil liberties; and other environmental, historical and socio-economic grievances.
+"Push factors" are factors which drive individuals to violent extremism, such as: marginalization, social inequality, discrimination, persecution or the perception thereof; limited access to quality and relevant education; the denial of rights and civil liberties; and other environmental, historical, and socio-economic grievances.

 Pull factors

 "Pull factors" are factors which nurture the appeal of violent extremism; for example, the existence of well-organized violent extremist groups with compelling discourses and effective programs that are providing services, revenue and/or employment in exchange for membership.
 Groups can also lure new members by providing outlets for grievances and promise of adventure and freedom.
 Furthermore, these groups appear to offer spiritual comfort, "a place to belong" and a supportive social network.